theresamclaird/coderetreat-node-js/README.md

 ## Getting Started

-If you're participating in a coderetreat **fork this repository** as your personal starting point for a Node + JavaScript project.
+If you're participating in a coderetreat, **fork this repository** as your personal starting point for a Node + JavaScript project.
 Forking allows you to experiment freely, make commits, and track your progress without affecting the original template.

 ## What to Expect